-User-defined and complex data types (Version 9.21 or later versions)
+User-defined and complex data types

 The dbschema -u option displays the definitions of any user-defined and complex data types that the database contains.
 The suboption i adds the type inheritance to the information that the dbschema -u option displays.